Determining Your Course load

 Timing within the term: When is the change in course load being considered?
-Is it before the drop deadline?
-When is the course add deadline for this term?
+Is it before the Add/Change deadline for the semester, which also impacts the opportunity to receive a financial refund?
+Is it before the Course Withdrawal (drop) deadline?
 Deadlines can be found in the Academic Calendar under “Important Dates”– and can also be found on the important dates website.
-If you want to reduce your course load after the drop deadline then speak to an academic advisor.
+If you want to reduce your course load after the drop deadline then speak to an Academic Advisor.

 Timing of your degree plan: An honours degree is often referred to as the 4-year degree because students generally take 5.0 credits (5 courses in the fall and 5 in the winter term) each academic year, for four years to make up the required 20.0 credits.
 If you are reducing your course load you will have to make decisions about how this will impact your overall academic plan – when will you make up that credit (or half credit etc.)?
 There are options for taking additional courses over the summer, on overload, or to add extra terms.
 Some students plan their entire degree to be completed on a part-time basis.
 The important piece here is to make a plan for the course load that would work for you.
 Academic planning tools can be used to make a plan for your degree.